Radford, Virginia: Glencoe Museum

 Glencoe Museum is located in west downtown Radford overlooking the New River.
 The house was built in 1870 in the 19th century Victorian style, specifically Second Empire, and serves as a home for many artifacts concerning the beginnings of Radford.
 It was the postbellum home of Confederate Brigadier General Gabriel C. Wharton.
 It is a large, two-story, five-bay, brick dwelling, and originally had quite extensive grounds.
 The original house had a barn, chicken coop, smoke house, and an ice house.
 The name Glencoe is thought to be inspired by Anne Wharton's ancestry.
 Her family was originally from Scotland.
 The house didn't appear on Radford's tax records until 1876, it took a very long time to build a house of its size and grandeur in the 1800s.
 The house was kept in the family till 1996 when, after being deserted for 30 years, the house was given to the city of Radford.

 The house and grounds were donated by the Kollmorgen Motion Technology Group.
 The house was converted into a museum to show off pieces of history found in Radford.
 There are many Native American artifacts in the museum that help us understand the New River's importance to the Native American culture and way of life.
 In Glencoe, a person can find some of the original blueprints for the city and pictures of Radford from the past.
 There is also Local Sports History exhibit and an exhibit on how the river impacted life in Radford.
 The New River Exhibit also includes a lot of information on ferries, steamboats, and other modes of transportation used on the river.
 Glencoe Museum is a very popular attraction for school field trips and visitors who are trying to find out more about Radford.

 It was listed on the National Register of Historic Places in 2000.

 Local attractions

 Radford has five parks: Bisset Park, Wildwood Park, Riverview Park, Sunset Park, and Sisson Park.
 Radford also has the historic antebellum period Glencoe Museum, a local farmer's market and one movie theater.

 Sunset Park is located in the center of the west end of Radford.
-Riverview is used mainly for soccer practices, and like its name suggests is also located on the New River and in the west end of Radford.
+Riverview is located on along the New River in the west end of Radford, utilized mainly for rec league practices.
 Wildwood Park is a wildlife and plant reserve for the city.
 Sisson Park, like Sunset Park, is located in the center of the west end of Radford.
-Sisson Park also accommodates Joe Hodge Field, a baseball/softball field, mainly used for little league practices and games.
+Sisson Park also accommodates Joe Hodge Field, a baseball and softball field, used for little league practices and games.